-Certificate programs in video game 3-D animation can train students in designing visual effects for the virtual environment by learning how to use cutting-edge software for drawing, animation and storyboarding.
-Additionally, they'll become skilled at building characters, creating special effects and designing video game art using texturing, lighting and 3-D modeling.
+Certificate programs in video game 3D animation can train students in designing visual effects for the virtual environment by learning how to use cutting-edge software for drawing, animation and storyboarding.
+Additionally, they'll become skilled at building characters, creating special effects and designing video game art using texturing, lighting and 3D modeling.
 Some programs give students the opportunity to build a portfolio of their art through hands-on experience.
 Schools require students to have a high school diploma or the equivalent prior to admittance.
 Certificate programs can typically be completed in 3-12 months.
 Video game 3D animation is also offered at the bachelor's level.

 Video Game 3D Animation Certificate

 With a video game 3D animation curriculum, students receive a foundation in animation techniques, editing and multimedia art with course topics like digital imaging.
 Students will also become familiar with specialized application programmer interfaces (API), such as RenderMan, TruDimension, OpenGL, RenderWare, Java 3D and OpenSceneGraph.
 Other courses may cover:

 - Motion graphic design

 Popular Career Options

 Successful completion of a certificate program in video game 3D animation may qualify individuals for entry-level employment with graphic art firms and digital gaming companies.
 Individuals may also find opportunities in the computer animated film industry or as freelance artists.
 Other possible job titles include: